 Coal

-More than 80 per cent of our brown coal (also called lignite) is located in the Gippsland Basin, off the South-East coast of Victoria.
+Victoria has an estimated 430 billion tonnes of brown coal in situ.
+More than 80 per cent of this brown coal (also called lignite) is located in the Gippsland Basin, off the South-East coast of Victoria.

 Brown coal seams in the Latrobe Valley are up to 100 metres thick with multiple seams often giving nearly continuous thickness of up to 230 metres.
 Seams are typically located under only 10-20 metres of overburden.

-Therefore, brown coal lends itself to low-cost, large-scale open-cut mining.
-The Loy Yang and Yallourn mines produce the majority of brown coal in the Latrobe Valley.
+Therefore, open-cut mining has been used to extract brown coal in Victoria.
+The Loy Yang and Yallourn mines in the Latrobe Valley produce the majority of brown coal.

 While the majority of coal in the Latrobe Valley is brown coal, an estimated 6.8 million tonnes of black or bituminous coal is located in western Gippsland.
 These deposits are high volatile black coal with medium ash and moisture content.